 So we’ll assume that you now have the plugin setup.
 You then need to click on SEO in your WordPress administration areas.
 Then click on “XML Sitemaps”.
 This will open up the following screen.

 There will be several tabs click on the Taxonomies tab.

 Make sure you tick the box “Tags (post_tag)” then click on Save Changes.
 This will then make sure that the Tags sitemap isn’t created.

 Once you’ve done this you will need to make sure that every tag now is set up correctly.

 If you now click on the Tag you will then get the following screen.

 You can put in a SEO title and Description and a Canonical link however we would recommend you reading Yoast post on this.

 You’ll need to make sure the “Noindex this post_tag” has the “Always noindex” selected as well as “Include in sitemap?” and “Never include” selected.
 This will make sure that the tag and URL will definitely not be indexed in the search engines.

-If your still unsure that you’ve eliminated all the duplicate content, we would recommend getting a SEO Audit done and this will definitely weed out any other issues and make sure your website is 100% setup correctly.
+If you still unsure that you’ve eliminated all the duplicate content, we would recommend getting an SEO Audit done and this will definitely weed out any other issues and make sure your website is 100% set up correctly.